CoatiSoftware/Sourcetrail/ide_plugins/emacs/README.md

-#emacs-coati
+#emacs-sourcetrail

 The Emacs plugin is hosted at Github.

-Link to the repository: [emacs-coati](https://github.com/CoatiSoftware/emacs-coati).
+Link to the repository: [emacs-sourcetrail](https://github.com/CoatiSoftware/emacs-sourcetrail).